Last Update 24 Feb 26

 What’s in the News

-- Repligen launched three high performance chromatography resins, AVIPure HiPer AAV9, AVIPure Hi Per AAV8 affinity resins and HiPer QA anion exchange resin, aimed at supporting new modalities such as viral vectors and expanding its proteins portfolio in next generation bioprocessing tools (Key Developments).
+- Repligen launched three new high performance chromatography resins: AVIPure HiPer AAV9, AVIPure Hi Per AAV8 affinity resins, and HiPer QA anion exchange resin, expanding its proteins portfolio in next generation bioprocessing.
+(Key Developments)

-- The new HiPer resins are built on Tantti DuloCore base bead technology and are designed to support gene therapy developers by helping product development timelines, molecule stability, process economics and reliability of paths to market (Key Developments).
+- The new HiPer resins are built on Tantti DuloCore base bead technology and are designed to support gene therapy developers with product development timelines, molecule stability, and process economics for viral vector workflows.
+(Key Developments)

 Valuation Changes